A Teenager Says Musk Offered Him $5,000 to Scrub Jet-Tracking Twitter

 "I don’t love the idea of being shot by a nutcase,” Musk said.

-During the course of the conversation, Sweeney, a Florida resident, tells Musk that he makes no more than no more than $20 a month.
+During the course of their communication, Sweeney, a Florida resident, told Musk that he makes no more than $20 a month on the Twitter accounts.

 "Ok, how about 5k for this account and generally helping making it slightly harder for people to track me?"
 Musk asked.